More often than not, a hero's most epic battle is the one you never see; it's the battle that goes on within him or

 WFAA Profile: One Woman's Mission to Offer Meditation to Those in Uniform

 Brain Science Shows Why It's a Great Idea for First Responders to Meditate

 I didn't need a neuroscientist to tell me I was suffering from the effects of chronic stress.
-I knew that.
-I lived it.
+I knew that because I lived it.
 Every.
 Single.
 Day.
 But, I needed a few of them to prove to me that mindfulness meditation could help me do something about it.
 Considering heart attacks and suicide are the two leading killers of our brothers and sisters in blue, mindfulness meditation offers some pretty great stuff for first responders.
 Here's what the research is saying:

 Resilient Badge Mindfulness Training is specifically designed for law enforcement and emergency fire services personnel.
 The skills training provided is practical, non-religious, and can be learned in a single training day.
 From one first responder to another, these are the powerful tools you need to help mitigate the negative effects of chronic stress and build resilience.
 The end game: a safer, healthier, happier YOU.

 Just to Clarify Mindfulness meditation is a collection of tools that, when practiced over time, settle the nervous system and train the brain to be more focused, engaged, and less emotionally reactive.
 A regular mindfulness meditation practice will create real and lasting changes to the physical structures of the brain, enabling first responders to become more resilient and compassionate, and better able to cope with their stressful occupations.